rui-huang-opt/topolink/README.md

 1. **Define Nodes and Edges**
    Specify the nodes and their connections as shown in the usage example above.

-2. **Initialize the Graph on the Server**
+2. **Initialize the Graph on the Master Machine**
-   On the server machine, create the `Graph` object and start the server with `deploy()`.
+   On the master machine, create the `Graph` object and start the graph with `deploy()`.

 3. **Join the Network from Each Node**
-   On each participating machine or process, create a `NodeHandle` object with the node's name and the server address.
+   On each participating machine or process, create a `NodeHandle` object with the node's name.

 > **Note:**
-> The graph server only assists in setting up the network according to the mathematical topology definition.
+> The graph process only assists in setting up the network according to the mathematical topology definition.
 It does **not** participate in subsequent communication between nodes.

 The `NodeHandle` class primarily provides each node (machine or process) with an interface for communication with other nodes.